WordPress/openverse/documentation/guides/api/quickstart.md

    }
    ```

-   The API is working fine.
+   Once this step completes, you can be assured that the API is working fine.

 6. You can use a `just` recipe to bring down all the services.
 If you include
    the `-v` flag, it'll remove all volumes too.